maxcell/blog/_posts/2016-02-21-technical-project.md

 ---

-The Clarifai Champion is a program by the awesome NY Startup, Clarifai, in order to support the next generation of developer evangelists.
+The Clarifai Champion is a program by the awesome NY Startup, Clarifai, in order to support the next generation of **developer evangelists**.
 These people are the ones who go and speak about their companies' products at conferences or hackathons and show how to use it for their products and why.

-Starting the program all the way back in January, I was really nervous on what it meant to be a *developer evangelist*.
-In my mind it was, "I have to *talk* about the APIs that I work with?
+Starting the program all the way back in January, I was really nervous on what it meant to be a developer evangelist.
+In my mind it was, "I have to _**talk**_ about the APIs that I work with?
 I don't even really know any language beyond Java and C.
 Are they sure they want me to be a part of this program?"